SoftwareAG/sag-unattended-installations/03.test/APIGateway/1005/testApiGateway3/readme.md

 # API GAteway test 3
-- Based on API Gateway test 2 - a standalone APIGW installation version 10.5 provisioned on Azure
+- Based on API Gateway test 2 (a standalone APIGW installation version 10.5 provisioned on Azure)
-- This is now a three-way cluster with a dedicated subnet without public IP access (accessed via Bastion)
+- This is now a three-node cluster with a dedicated subnet without public IP access (accessed via Bastion)
 - These scripts are developed for a local Windows machine (using MS batch and Powershell scripts) with target Linux VMs

 ## Prerequisites